lasyaneti/CS124-Notes/Lessons/Lesson 41.md

 ## Linked List methods
 - get: O(n) because it needs to iterate the whole array
 - set: same as above
-- add: adds a new item by changeing hte pointer from the previous item and adding another connection
+- add: adds a new item by changeing the pointer from the previous item and adding another connection
 - remove: it just changes the pointer by skipping the item at index, doesn't need to iterate the rest of the list after the index

 ## Linked List vs. ArrayList
-- The main different is that in a Linked List, each item is aware of its position by using pointers to keep track of what is behind/forward, rather than jsut relying on index
+- The main different is that in a Linked List, each item is aware of its position by using pointers to keep track of what is behind/forward, rather than just relying on index
 - ArrayList is fast for get/set
 - Linked List is fast for add/remove